 Allison C. Ambrose

 Allison Ambrose advises public and private companies on corporate governance issues, securities law compliance, debt and equity financing, mergers and acquisitions, licensing and collaboration arrangements, and other general corporate matters.
-Her clients include Fortune 500 companies, venture capital and private equity investors, and corporate issuers and major investment banks in capital markets transactions.
+Her clients include Fortune 500 companies, academic institutions, venture capital and private equity investors, and corporate issuers and major investment banks in capital markets transactions.

 Prior to joining the firm, Allison worked as an analyst for a high-growth technology startup and the U.S. Department of Energy.
 During law school, she worked for the World Bank and in the Office of the General Counsel for the U.S. Department of Energy.
 Allison also served as editor-in-chief of the Georgetown Journal of International Law.

 - Represented The Broad Institute in connection with various collaboration and license transactions.